Home » Ingredient Substitute » Paste & Sauce Substitutes » Kewpie Mayo: 6 Best Substitutes For It

 Generally speaking, the process for making homemade Kewpie mayo is pretty simple, too.

-Simply mix some standard mayo with rice vinegar, a dash of vegetable oil, and a little sugar, and you’ll have the perfect way to make Kewpie mayo in your own home with only a few ingredients necessary.
+Simply mix some standard mayo with rice vinegar, a dash of vegetable oil, and a little sugar, and you’ll have the perfect way to make Kewpie mayo at home with only a few ingredients.

 All of them are easily bought in stores these days.